 You can plant Bauhinia blakeana in a location that receives full sun to part shade, but optimal growth will occur in full sun.

-Since this is a hybrid, you will have to use methods like cuttings, air layering, and grafts in order to propagate the Hong Kong orchid tree.
+Since this is a hybrid, you will have to use methods like cuttings, air layering, and grafts to propagate the Hong Kong orchid tree.

 - Leaf scorch